Mboya72/Moringa-FT09-phase-3-code-challenge/README.md

 # Magazine Management System
-This is a simple console-based application for managing authors, magazines, and articles.
+This is a simple console-based application for managing authors, magazines, and articles. <br/>
-The system allows users to input data for authors, magazines, and articles, store the information in a database, and retrieve it for display.
+The system allows users to input data for authors, magazines, and articles, store the information<br/> in a database, and retrieve it for display.

 ## Features